KacperMitkowski/Memory-Game/README.md

   * HTML/CSS, Bootstrap
   * DOM manipulation
   * web design
-* practice backend skills (list of winners and their results:
+* practice backend skills (list of winners and their results):
   * SQL

 ## Used technology: